-Begin by twisting the end of the raffia around a twig and wrap with a floral tie at the base.
-Add hot glue to secure the faux corn stalks and attach small pinecones to the twig, if desired.
+Begin by twisting the end of the raffia around a twig and wrapping it with a floral tie at the base.
+Add hot glue to secure the faux corn stalks and attach tiny pinecones to the twig, if desired.

 Finally, add a few faux gourds around the base of the containers to complete the centerpiece.

 I snipped a couple of sprigs of berries from another arrangement to add a touch of color to the table centerpiece.